Documentation

 Discovery type: Endpoint Agent

 When ServicePilot Endpoint Agents are deployed, they will use this configuration to determine what actions they are to perform.
+Endpoint Agents collect Windows workstation OS inventory and system usage as well as traceroute connectivity details.

 Discovery type Description